gkossakowski/kentuckymule/notes.md

 care.
 The fair amount of complexity of implementation of looking up identifiers comes from supporting import clauses potentially appearing at an arbitrary point.
-Making it performant required a careful sharing of `LookupScope` instances between declarations that are not separated by import clases.
+Making it performant required a careful sharing of `LookupScope` instances between declarations that are not separated by import classes.
 In this
 example:

 ```scala